-For each application for a special use permit the City Council shall hold a public hearing, notice of which shall be published in the same manner as required for a hearing on an amendment to this article.
-When deciding a special use permit, the City Council shall follow quasi-judicial procedures as required by law.
-At the public hearing the City Council shall review the application for a special use permit, together with accompanying plans, maps, and drawings.
+For each application for a special use permit the City council shall hold a public hearing, notice of which shall be published in the same manner as required for a hearing on an amendment to this article.
+When deciding a special use permit, the City council shall follow quasi-judicial procedures as required by law.
+At the public hearing the City council shall review the application for a special use permit, together with accompanying plans, maps, and drawings.
 Recommendations of the planning board shall be heard.
 The

-City Council may (1) deny the special use permit, or (2) grant the special use permit subject to the conditions for individual special uses, or (3) grant the special use permit subject to the conditions specified for each use listed in Section 10.149 (Special uses listed) and to other reasonable conditions the council imposes upon the permit.
+City council may (1) deny the special use permit, or (2) grant the special use permit subject to the conditions for individual special uses, or (3) grant the special use permit subject to the conditions specified for each use listed in Section 10.149 (Special uses listed) and to other reasonable conditions the council imposes upon the permit.
+Subject to S.L 2019-111, Pt.
+I, the City council shall not impose conditions on special use permits that the local government does not otherwise have statutory authority to impose.
+The Council shall obtain the applicant or land owner's written consent to conditions related to a special use permit to ensure enforceability.
 There shall be competent, material and substantial evidence in the record to support the Council's findings of facts and conclusions.
-No vote greater than a majority vote shall be required for the City Council to issue special use permits.
-Vacant positions on the City Council and members who are disqualified from voting on a quasi-judicial matter shall not be considered 'members of the City Council' for calculation of the requisite majority.
+No vote greater than a majority vote shall be required for the City council to issue special use permits.
+Vacant positions on the City council and members who are disqualified from voting on a quasi-judicial matter shall not be considered "members of the City council" for calculation of the requisite majority.